ghernantes/Training.MLOps.MLFlow/2_MLFlow_Backend_and_Artifact_Storage_Scenarios_1_2_and_3/README.md

 Temporal directory 'examples/quickstart/outputs' has been removed successfully
 ```

-In this simple scenario, the MLFlow client uses the following interfaces to record MLFlow entities and artifacts:
+In this simple scenario, the MLflow client uses the following interfaces to record MLflow entities and artifacts:

-- An instance of a `FileStore` (to save MLFlow entities)
+- An instance of a `FileStore` (to save MLflow entities)
 - An instance of a `LocalArtifactRepository` (to store artifacts)

 Now, our `lab2/mlflow/mlruns` has a new experiment `395173098808783198` and a new run `d918463610894225b2c5d3856ba06870`.